Find Affordable College Courses

 Education Levels of Human Development Majors

-In 2020-2021, 15,146 basic certificates were awarded to human development majors.
+During the most recent year for which data is available, 15,810 people earned their basic certificate in human development.
 The following table shows the number of diplomas awarded in human development at each degree level.

 Education Level Number of Grads